sendevman/gemini/README.md

 * User should evaluate the request approve and denied with comments
 * Dashboard show present the data given user's hierarchy access level
 * Profile form should not be editable
-* Config form will be only for SIE_ADMIN users to manage date limits on pre-enrolloment submit data and among other stuff
+* Config form will be only for SIE_ADMIN users to manage date limits on pre-enrollment submit data and among other stuff

 #####Important Links